PoisotLab/ms_straight_lines/manuscript.md

 species: it also must obey constraints fixed by biology.
 These constraints determine both the maximum and minimum number of links in a web.
 As discussed, the maximum number of links is $S^2$; the minimum number, assuming at least some species are heterotrophs, is $S-1$.
 Numerous simple foodwebs could have this minimal number of links -- for example, a linear food chain wherein each trophic level consists of a single species, each of which consumes only the species below it.
 These constraints have not been used in previous attempts to model the relationship between $L$ and $S$.
-This makes prediction difficult, since models without this constraint can make unrealistic predictions of link number.
+This makes prediction difficult, since models without this constraint can make unrealistic predictions of $L$.

-When making predictions is it often helpful to use generative models, which can create simulated data with the same properties as observations.
+When making predictions is it often helpful to use generative models, which aim to create simulated data with the same properties as observations.
 Creating such a model involves two key components: a mathematical expression which represents the ecological process being studied, and a distribution which represents our observations of this process.
 Both of these components can capture our ecological understanding of a system, including any constraints on the quantities studied.
 Here we suggest a new perspective for a model of $L$ as a function of $S$.
 In our model described below, our distribution of observations is a binomial distribution, which models the number of realized links ("successes") out of the total number possible ("trials").
 This automatically includes the maximum constraint, since the number of species determines the